 The final Clean Power Plan rule requires each state to develop its own plan for reducing carbon emissions, which has to be submitted within three years.
 The S.C.
 Department of Health and Environmental Control (DHEC) is currently reviewing the final rule documents and will determine the next steps based on this initial review.

-To initiate discussion surrounding this proposal and before the EPA put pen to paper, the EPA presented a series of questions for state regulators and the utility industry.
-The EPA held "listening sessions" and additional stakeholder meetings across the country to kick off crucial engagement of stakeholders.
-The Department of Health and Environmental Control (DHEC) also began having informal discussions with various entities and individuals with the primary goal of assisting the EPA with their unprecedented outreach efforts.
+In late 2013, the EPA presented a series of questions for state regulators and the utility industry.
+Over the next eight months, the EPA held listening sessions and additional meetings across the country to engage stakeholders.
+Concurrently, DHEC began having informal discussions with various entities and individuals with the primary goal of assisting the EPA with its outreach efforts.

 One of DHEC's first outreach efforts involved a listening session between South Carolina's utility stakeholders and the EPA on November 5, 2013.
 The discussion was centered on the series of questions posed by the EPA.
 Stakeholders that attended this listening session were later invited to be a part of the S.C.
 Energy Coalition, which grew to include representatives from the environmental conservation and environmental justice communities.

 The S.C.
 Energy Coalition has met regularly since 2013 to share information from perspectives and areas of expertise.
 This proactive effort provided stakeholders the opportunity to not only gain knowledge about regulating carbon pollution under the Clean Air Act, but also the opportunity to voice concerns and provide feedback to the EPA in its development of the proposed rule.
 Through a stakeholder consensus process, the Energy Coalition developed a set of "guiding principles" for the EPA's consideration as it moved forward with carbon regulation under the Clean Air Act.
 Several partners from the coalition also submitted additional comment letters.